Ericsson/dataplanebook/_sources/stats/stats.rst.txt

-The example implementations in this chapter use a simple, self-contained, fix size, statically allocated struct, but the various pattern applies to more elobrate, dynamically allocated data structures as well.
+The example implementations in this chapter use a simple, self-contained, fix size, statically allocated struct, but the various pattern applies to more elaborate, dynamically allocated data structures as well.

 One way to reduce the amount of memory used (or at least make the